 SO WHY DID IT TAKE SO LONG for a biography of Kamiakin to materialize?
 Scheuerman and Finley give slightly different answers.
 Part of it is the nature of the Kamiakin family, Scheuerman ventures.
 Perhaps they feel a continuation of what Kamiakin himself felt, hurting from the divisions among the tribes, during and after the war.
-Kamiakin goes to live at the obscure Rock Lake and then drifts off himself into obscurity, the real story of his role and greatness remaining only within the family.

-Perhaps more significant, even though it occurred over 130 years go, the family is still enraged over the desecration of Kamiakin's grave.
-Soon after he died and was buried in a small family plot on the shore of Rock Lake, fossil hunter Charles Sternberg learned about the chief's grave from a local rancher.
+Kamiakin goes to live at the obscure Rock Lake and then drifts off himself into the family.
+Perhaps more significant, even though it occurred over 130 years of Rock Lake, fossil hunter Charles Sternberg learned about the chief's grave from a local rancher.
 Another local resident encountered Sternberg and his brother leading packhorses.
 Sternberg mentioned casually that "Wouldn't the old chief's head look good on the shelves of the Smithsonian Institution."
 When family members visited the gravesite and found Kamiakin's grave dug up and his head gone, they were devastated.
 They had a holy man supervise the moving of the cemetery to the other side of the lake.
 All swore never to reveal its new location.
 Many attempts have been made to locate Kamiakin's skull, to no avail.
 Scheuerman himself has tried his best to track it down.
 He finally gave up.
 Some of the reason for the biography's slow coming is simply a matter of privacy, says Finley.
-But there is also an unease with written history: "What you put in writing can be used against you down the in deciding treaty disputes.

-Scheuerman and Finley plan to donate royalties from their book to a memorial at the site of the Kamiakin camp at Rock Lake, if the family concurs.
+But there is also an unease with written history: "What you put in writing can be used against you down the road."
+Written accounts, both accurate and inaccurate, have been used in deciding treaty disputes. := Scheuerman and Finley plan to donate royalties from their book to a memorial at the site of the Kamiakin camp at Rock Lake, if the family concurs.
 If not, they will go toward a scholarship in Chief Kamiakin's name.
 Background photo: Rock Lake by Bob Brazington.
 Inset, left: Author Richard Scheuerman '72.
 Photo Luke Rutan/Seattle Pacific University Inset, right: Coauthor Michael Finley.
 Courtesy Michael Finley

-Robert M. Williams '79
+(+)

+Θ

+(+)

+\bigcirc

+(45)

+wsm.wsu.edu

 Vice President and Relationship Manager at Union Bank of California in Seattle.

 Member of the WSUAA's Board of Directors, African American Alumni Chapter, WSU College of Business National Board of Advisors, and WSU Foundation Board of Trustees.

 Gray W Varsity Club member and four-year varsity letter winner in Men's Track and Field (1979 Team Captain).

 Loves golf and trips to Cabo San Lucas.
 Life Member of the WSU Alumni Association.

 "I owe much of my success to the outstanding education I received at WSU and joining the Alumni Association is one of the ways for me to give back.
-I'm thankful for the help the WSUAA provides the Multicultural Chapters to engage alumni of color in support of WSU and to expand educational opportunities for the diverse student population WSU serves."
+I'm thankful for the help the WSUAA provides the Multicultural Chapters to engage alumni of color in support of WSU and to expand educational opportunities for the diverse student population WSU serves.'

 Membership Matters.
 Join Today.